- Painting and Drawing

 Fresco is an ancient technique used by the great masters of the past, which has allowed their magnificent works to arrive intact to this day.
 The paint applied on a layer of fresh plaster, becomes part of the wall surface once dry and this makes the fresco an extremely durable type of painting.
 Students who attend the course of Fresco begin their work by preparing the preliminary sketches, afterwards the drawing will be transported on the support and they will start the painting by subdividing the work into “giornate” (days) to control the execution and make the necessary changes, which are very difficult once the plaster has dried.

-- History of Fresco painting
+- Introduction to Fresco painting

 - Phases of the technique (from prehistory to the present day)